 Beginner Spanish Readers: These are for students that are learning the sounds of the letters and their combinations in Spanish.
 When I teach my students (learning Spanish as a second language) how to read in Spanish, I start in Third Grade.
 I believe that it is a good idea for them to develop their first language reading and comprehension skills first.

-For example, this is one of my phonics lessons.
-This is the introduction of letter g and its basic sound.
+The following is a sample of one of the lessons.
+It is the introduction of letter g and its basic sound.

 Page 1: